Mair/react-meetup-draftjs/draftjs-samples/public/docs/createContentState.md

 ```

 ## HTML
-There are a few tags that Draft js recognizes out of the box ref [Custom block rendering](https://facebook.github.io/draft-js/docs/advanced-topics-custom-block-render-map.html#content)
+There are a few tags that Draft-js recognizes out of the box - reference: [Custom block rendering](https://facebook.github.io/draft-js/docs/advanced-topics-custom-block-render-map.html#content)
-these include the following tags
+These include the following tags:
 - &lt;h1&gt;
 - &lt;h2&gt;
 - &lt;h3&gt;